M. Bison: Other games

 Bison appears in Street Fighter: The Movie, a 1995 video game adaptation of the 1994 film.
-The game looks similar to early Mortal Kombat games, due to each character being represented by digitized sprites of the film's actors.
-Bison's portrayer, Raúl Juliá, had intended to participate in the project, but bowed out due to health problems.
-Consequently, Bison's fight animations were performed by Australian stuntman Darko Tuscan.
+The game looks similar to early Mortal Kombat games, due to each character being represented by digitized sprites of the film's actors Bison's fight animations were performed by Australian stuntman Darko Tuscan.
 Film clips of Juliá as Bison are included within the game's cutscenes.

-In Street Fighter EX, Bison retains a projectile attack and teleport, and gains a new throw, which was later used in Street Fighter IV.
-In his ending in Street Fighter EX2 Plus, Bison develops an experimental drug called "SH-11".
-In Street Fighter EX3, he gains a tag-team super move when paired with Vega.